Reply to Critics

 Diverse funding base: Heartland has grown slowly over the years by cultivating a diverse base of donors who share its mission.
 Today it has approximately 5,000 supporters.
 In 2014 it received 62 percent of its income from foundations, 26 percent from individuals, and 10 percent from corporations.
 No corporate donor gave more than 5 percent of its annual budget.

 Academic fire power: More than 250 academics and professional economists serve as policy advisors to The Heartland Institute, including members of the faculties of Harvard University, The University of Chicago, Northwestern University, Georgetown University, Pepperdine University, Vanderbilt School of Law, and scores of other respected universities.

 Credible with policy makers: A telephone survey conducted in 2014 found 77 percent of Republican state legislators and 72 percent of Democratic state legislators read one or more Heartland newspapers "sometimes" or "always."
 Two-thirds of state legislators (70 percent of Republicans and 62 percent of Democrats) said they found Heartland's newspapers a "useful source of information."
 Thirty-nine percent of Republicans and 30 percent of Democrats reported a Heartland publication changed their opinion or led to a change in public policy.
 Approximately 160 elected officials -- Democrats as well as Republicans -- serve on Heartland's Board of Legislative Advisors.

 Endorsements: Heartland has been endorsed by some of the country's leading scholars, public policy experts, and elected officials.
 Dr. Milton Friedman called Heartland "a highly effective libertarian institute."
 Cato Institute president Edward Crane says Heartland "has had a tremendous impact, first in the Midwest, and now nationally."
 Former CO Governor Bill Owens says "The Heartland Institute is one of the country's best free-market think tanks."

-Policies regarding donors: The Heartland Institute enforces policies that limit the role donors may play in the selection of research topics, peer review, and publication plans of the organization.
+Policies regarding donors and lobbying: The Heartland Institute enforces policies that limit the role donors may play in the selection of research topics, peer review, and publication plans of the organization.
 Heartland does not conduct contract research.
 These policies ensure that no Heartland researcher or spokesperson is subject to undue pressure from a donor.